 How to engage with a mentor over the course of your relationship

 From having ground rules in place to investing time and energy, mentors and mentees can help create a strong bond and experience that will make a difference in the long run.

-Creating an authentic connection in a mentoring situation can help take that experience to a new level.
-By having some ground rules in place, striving to make sure everyone gains something from the experience, investing time and energy, and showing appreciation are some of the best ways to help build an authentic connection in a mentorship.
+Creating an authentic connection in a mentorship can take your experience to a new level.
+Investing time and energy, and showing appreciation are some of the best ways to build an authentic connection in mentorship.